amirarcane/lock-screen/README.md

 Easily secure your app with Lock Screen library as easy as starting an intent.

-# Set Pin
+Set Pin:

 ![Screenshots](https://github.com/amirarcane/lock-screen/blob/master/demo/set.gif)

-# Check Pin
+Check Pin:

 ![Screenshots](https://github.com/amirarcane/lock-screen/blob/master/demo/check.gif)

 Lock Screen gets a 4 digit pincode from user at first running time.
+After that every time that you start the intent, It asks
+for pincode.

 Watching this repository will allow GitHub to email you whenever I publish a release.